wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/sharing-and-reusing/create-a-connection.md

     Prerequisites:

-     - Create a Choreo-managed database.
-For details, see [Choreo-Managed Databases and Caches](../../manage-databases-and-caches/choreo-managed-databases-and-caches.md).
+     - Create a {{ product_name }}-managed database.
+For details, see [{{ product_name }}-Managed Databases and Caches](../../manage-databases-and-caches/choreo-managed-databases-and-caches.md).
      - Add the database to the Marketplace.
-For details, see [Add Choreo-Managed Databases and Caches to the Marketplace](../../manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md).
+For details, see [Add {{ product_name }}-Managed Databases and Caches to the Marketplace](../../manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md).

-    Follow these steps to create a connection to a Choreo-managed database:
+    Follow these steps to create a connection to a {{ product_name }}-managed database:

-    1. In the Choreo Console, go to the top navigation menu and set the visibility level as [project](../../choreo-concepts/connections.md#project-connections) or [component](../../choreo-concepts/connections.md#component-connections) as follows:
+    1. In the {{ product_name }} Console, go to the top navigation menu and set the visibility level as [project](../../choreo-concepts/connections.md#project-connections) or [component](../../choreo-concepts/connections.md#component-connections) as follows:

         - **Project Connection**: Select an organization and a project in that organization.
         - **Component Connection**: Select an organization, a project in that organization, and a component in the selected project.